amirparvez/file-custodian/docs/file.md

 This will rename the file and update the database if connected.

+> WARNING: Behind the scenes the file is copied with the new name.
+Speed of renaming files depends on your storage provider.

 | Parameter | Description | Required | Options | Default |
 | :--- |    :---   |  :---:   | :---: | :---: |
 | newName (STRING) | New name for the file, without extension | True | - | - |